SilverT4/Funkin-Piss-Engine/mods/readme.md

 Or steal the data from some mod or idk and paste it in "mods/songs/yoursong/" folder

-## Action Notes
-To add a Action Note that is not visible in the game press ALT + LEFT CLICK

 # Stages
 To add a stage create a folder in "mods/stages/" folder with the name of your stage After that create a "/images/" folder in it and place there your assets